 A computer model was utilized to project the average annual hydraulic volume within the CSS.
-Figure 2.4.8 presents a summary of the Average Annual Overflow Volume (AAOV) by major geographical region, along with the percentage of the total CSO system volume by region.
-A comparison of the AAOV expressed as a percentage of the receiving stream flow to which the CSOs discharge is provided in Table 2.4.1.
+Figure 2.4-8 presents a summary of the Average Annual Overflow Volume (AAOV) by major geographical region, along with the percentage of the total CSO system volume by region (based on 2007 modeling data).